banasibb/UFOs_Challenge/README.md

 The objective of this assignment was to build a dynamic table that allows users to filter for multiple criteria at the same time.
 In addition to the date, filters for the city, state, country, and shape of the sighted UFO were added.
 ### Resources:
 - Data Sources: [data.js](https://github.com/banasibb/UFOs_Challenge/blob/8a40c0a7152cc80807abc826261c301a0427dc4e/static/js/data.js)
-- Software: Microsoft Virtual Studio Code 1.71.1, JavaScript, ECMAScript
+- Software: Microsoft Virtual Studio Code 1.71.1, JavaScript, ECMAScript, Google Chrome 106.0.5249.121
 ### Analysis Components:
 As part of the module coursework (completed prior to the Challenge assignment), the following tasks were undertaken to explore how JavaScript can be leveraged to create data visualizations.
 1. Explain the strengths and weaknesses of JavaScript "standard" and JavaScript version ES6+.